glm729/splitHmdbXml/README.md

 [n1]\:  I realise it's not generally a good idea to parse XML using regex, but this is a line-by-line/within-text operation, rather than a global parse/search.

+### Conversion to Julia

+Recently, the operations were transcribed into the Julia programming language, as a bit of a thought exercise.
+The resulting data are identical, but the time to complete operations is much faster.

 [1]: https://hmdb.ca/downloads